 - If assistance with configuration is required, please raise a question on Atlassian Answers.

-The instructions on this page describe how to run JIRA over SSL or HTTPS by configuring Apache Tomcat with HTTPS.
+The instructions on this page describe how to configure JIRA to enable access via HTTPS (HTTP over SSL) by configuring Apache Tomcat with HTTPS.
 This procedure only covers the common installation types of JIRA.
 It is by no means a definitive or comprehensive guide to configuring HTTPS and may not be applicable to your specific setup.